dfrappart/Terra-AZModuletest/Modules/49 Azure Container Registry/readme.md

 # ACR module
 ######################################################################

 This module allows the deployment of a storage account.
+Only Basic, Standard and Premium Sku with this module, so no Storage Account required.

 Use is as follow: